 By Leo Adam Biga

 Marketing whiz Makayla McMorris became executive director of the University of Nebraska-Omaha’s Office of University Communications in December 2018.

 The Omaha native hopes to elevate her hometown community, leading by example as an African-American female in UNO’s executive ranks.
 “Being in this position is a huge hope for the community,” McMorris says.
 “It’s difficult in Omaha.
 A lot of people from the community leave for better opportunities. ”

-She and her husband, Charles Drew Health Center CEO Kenny McMorris, have spurned offers
+She and her husband, Charles Drew Health Center CEO Kenny McMorris, have spurned offers to relocate.

 “We both are very committed to the success of Omaha,” she says.
 “We see where change is starting to happen.
 Networking and understanding how things work here has allowed us to stay in Omaha and thrive.”

 The Nebraska Wesleyan graduate’s local professional life began as a Hearst Television Broadcast Sales Academy Fellow, where she found herself to be the only African-American in local media marketing.
 She often exceeded sales goals, surpassing her new business goal alone by 30 percent in 2007.

 The position at Hearst empowered her to be an entrepreneur.
 That two-year experience helped her relate to clients when she joined Cox Media in March 2009.